digital-asset/docs.daml.com/docs/3.1/docs/query/pqs-user-guide.rst

 The ``-pipeline-datasource`` argument is an enum with the following possible values:

--  ``TransactionStream``: Read the ledger's filtered transaction stream and related reassignments for a set of parties.
-For transactions it lists only creates and archives, but no other events.
-Omits all events on transient contracts, i.e., contracts that were both created and archived in the same transaction.
+-  ``TransactionStream``: Read the ledger's filtered transaction stream for a set of parties.
+Includes creates, archives and interface views, but excludes transient contracts and exercises.
+Transient contracts are contracts that were both created and archived in the same transaction.
--  ``TransactionTreeStream``: Read the ledger's complete transaction tree stream and related reassignments for a set of parties.
-The stream will be filtered only by the parties as wildcard parties.
-The template/interface filters describe the respective fields in the CreatedEvent results.
+-  ``TransactionTreeStream``: Read the ledger's transaction tree stream for a set of parties.
+Includes creates, exercises and transient contracts, but excludes interface views.

 --pipeline-filter
 -----------------